telerik/xaml-docs/visual-studio-extensions/vs-extensions-project-latest-version-acquirer.md

 {% if site.site_name == 'Silverlight' %}![extensions acquirertool sl 3](images/extensions_acquirertool_sl_3.png){% endif %}{% if site.site_name == 'WPF' %}![extensions acquirertool wpf 3](images/extensions_acquirertool_wpf_3.png){% endif %}

+{% if site.site_name == 'WPF' %}You can check the additional information about the release by clicking the __Release Notes__ link.
+This will start a browser, navigated to a page with the release notes related to the specific version.{% endif %}

 {% if site.site_name == 'Silverlight' %}![extensions acquirertool sl 4](images/extensions_acquirertool_sl_4.png){% endif %}{% if site.site_name == 'WPF' %}![extensions acquirertool wpf 4](images/extensions_acquirertool_wpf_4.png){% endif %}